nus-cs2113-AY1920S2/tp/docs/team/Kesin.md

     - To ensure our application maintains its robustness under extremely heavy load conditions, I did in-depth analysis of different design alternatives.

-**Major enhancement:** I implemented the ability for user to filter Patient Record
+#### Major enhancement: I implemented the ability for user to `filter` patient records.
   + What it does:
-    - The `list pr NRIC` command list all the past patient records with index.
+    - The `list pr NRIC` command will display a list of past patient records with index for the searched patient.
     - The `find pr NRIC INDEX` command find a particular patient record with given index.
     - The `edit pr NRIC INDEX [/sym or /diag or /date or /time]` command edit a particular patient record with given index and tag.
     - The `delete pr NRIC INDEX` command delete a particular patient record with given index.
   + Justification:
     - In the case that the Patient Record grows, it will be difficult to find records.
 The `find pr NRIC INDEX` command allows users to easily find and filter the notes that they require.
-It also allow to edit wrongly added detail or update the existing record.
+It also allows users to edit wrongly added detail or update the existing records.
   + Highlights:
     - The `list pr NRIC` will provide all the index of the past records.
-User are not require to provide their index, and can always view the date/time of the patient record with the corresponding index.
-    - An in-depth analysis of design of using array indexing instead of hashmap and keyword is because the number of time a particular patient visit the clinic are usually low.
-Arraylist have advantage such as `auto indexing` and resizing of the array making the `space of the app low` and manageable.

-// <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>> i prefer ^
-**Major enhancement:** I implemented `FindPatientRecord` to search for a particular Patient Record using NRIC and index.
-  + What it does:
-    - `find pr NRIC INDEX` uses NRIC as key to find the ArrayList of past Patient Record as value.
-    - `find pr NRIC INDEX` uses INDEX to find the particular Patient Record that the user is searching for.
-  + Justification:
-    - This feature benefits users because they can easily search for a particular Patient Record in the list of Records.
-  + Highlights:
-    - The `list pr NRIC` will provide all the index of the past records.
-User are not require to provide their index, and can always view the date/time of the patient record with the corresponding index.
+User can always view the date/time of the patient record with the corresponding index.
-    - An in-depth analysis of design of using array indexing instead of hashmap and keyword is because the number of time a particular patient visit the clinic are usually low.
+    - Array indexing was used to store the list of patient record for the particular patient instead of HashMap and Keyword is because patients do not usually visit the doctor unless they are sick.
-    Arraylist have advantage such as`auto indexing` and resizing of the array making the `space of the app low` and manageable.
+    - Arraylist have advantage such as `auto indexing` and resizing of the array making the space of the app low and manageable.

 **Code contributed:** Please click these links to see a sample of my code:
 [PatientMap](), [FindPatientRecord](), [DeletePatientRecord]()